NicoSB/bloom_join/README.md

-# Bloom Fitlers in a master slave architecture
+# Bloom Filters in a master slave architecture

 ## Introduction